-- 12. Be enrolled in a minimum of four credits as a graduate student, three credits as a dissertator, or one credit if prelim student.
-Audit credits do not count. - 13.
+- 12. Be enrolled in a minimum of six credits as an undergraduate student (except for Pell Grant consideration).
+Most financial aid programs require at least this enrollment level, which is half-time.
+Audit credits do not count.
+A student offered a Federal Supplemental Opportunity Grant or Federal Work-study may be able to retain a prorated portion of those funds if enrolled in less than six credits. - 13.
 Not be retaking courses you already passed.
-If retaking a class you already passed (e. g. to receive a better grade), the course may be repeated only once to be counted toward enrollment status for financial aid eligibility.
+If retaking a class you already passed (e.g., to receive a better grade), the course may be repeated only once to be counted toward enrollment status for financial aid eligibility.
 If you continue to repeat this passed course, Title IV federal funds can no longer pay for it. - 14.
 Not be receiving financial aid from another institution for the same enrollment period.
 Students can only receive aid from one institution at a time-even if enrolled at two schools.
 However, in some cases, we can consider your enrollment and costs at another institution when determining your financial aid eligibility at UWM.
+This generally only makes a difference if you enroll at UWM less-than full-time and are the recipient of Federal Pell Grant funds.
 For more information, review our Consortium Agreement. - 15.
 If another college has offered you aid for the same enrollment period, you will need to have that college cancel the pending aid before we will be able to disburse your aid.
 If you are a transfer student, we will take aid received for the same academic year into consideration when determining your remaining eligibility.
 If you received aid at another university for a summer term, please let our office know. - 16.
 Establish and maintain eligibility for the programs for which you receive aid.